-• Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction along Absecon Island, beach fills with berm. and dunes.
+Project Goals: The purpose of this project provides hurricane and coastal storm damage reduction along Absecon Island, beach fills with berm, and dunes.

-Between October 27 & 30, 2012, Hurricane Sandy caused significant damage to the New Jersey coast from Sandy Hook to Cape May and up the Delaware Bay.
-Flood Control and Coastal Emergencies (FCCE) funds under Public Law 84-99 were used to complete a Project Information Report (PIR).
-The results of the PIR determined that the project was eligible for FCCE funding to repair the project to pre-storm conditions.
-Additionally, in response to P.L.
-113-2 Disaster Relief Appropriations Act, a PIR Addendum was completed to determine whether the project was eligible for FCCE funding under P.L.
-113-2 to restore the project to design template.
-Both the PIR and Addendum were approved.
-A contract to complete the repairs and restoration was awarded in April 2013.
-Repairs & restoration began on 6 July 2013 with pumping complete on 12 December 2013.
-Outfall repairs continue and are scheduled to be completed in Aug 2014.
+As a result of the storm FCCE funds under Public Law 84-99 were used to complete a Project Information Report (PIR) & PIR Addendum for the completed portions of the project.
+The results of the PIR & Addendum determined that the project was eligible for FCCE funding to repair & restore the project to pre-storm conditions & design template.
+PL 113-2 funds were used to award a contract for the repairs and restoration Apr 2013.
+Repairs & restoration began in Jul 2013 with pumping complete on 12 Dec 2013.
+Outfall repairs are scheduled to be completed in Dec 2014.